Hello everyone, today I will be taking you on a tour through the Clash Royale’s oldest deck that is still viable today – 2.6 hog cycle deck.

 Experienced opponents will just stack units to deny the lane you are attacking, so you need to make sure you can threaten to win on both lanes.

 Sometimes, you have to stop playing Hog Rider.
 This is especially the case when you are at a disadvantaged state.

 Guide by David Song: https://docs.google.com/document/d/1zX0ZxkwfWdwybWr5fGfbVCgwEic-pMbLFVine5tBe_8/edit#heading=h.faudl5ndh3iy

 That’s it for me!
 I hope you learned something new about this deck or the game in general.

-I highly suggest trying it, it’s one of the most fun decks to play in my opinion.
+I highly suggest trying the Hog 2.6 deck, it’s one of the most fun decks to play in my opinion.